 The bag handlers sort out the fact we have no paperwork and make tags for the luggage.

 We are ushered to the front of a very long queue because we have no documentation – yeah!

 We can’t enter our stateroom until after 1 p.m., but we didn’t know the fun had already started, and so we headed to the Windjammer for lunch.

-Now one reason we selected this cruise is that water, lemon drinks, coffee, tea, milk, chocolate etc is included.
+Now one reason we selected this cruise is that water, lemon drinks, coffee, tea, milk, chocolate etc are included.
 Many cruises don’t.
-Lunch was a massive choice, and it was 5 star quality and service.
+Lunch was a massive choice, and it was 5-star quality and service.

 When we received our luggage, there was plenty of room to unpack.
 It was quite a long skinny room, but it was one of the most comfortable beds I have had in ages.

 We checked out the decks and generally got lost – the fun part for any kid.

 Now we raced around booking things.
 Enrolling my son in Kids club, booking ice skating and other shows, and checking out where everything was.
 Explorason was in full form and loved it.